Foreign Affairs Requirements

 For College students declaring their major during or before their fourth term (spring term, second year):

 For College students declaring their major during their third year or fifth term (fall term, Third year), including transfer students:

 College students who have not completed any Politics courses with a grade of C or better before their third year or fifth term may request to defer the declaration of the Foreign Affairs major.
 To request a deferral in the third year, students must be currently enrolled in two Politics courses at UVA.

-The Government and Foreign Affairs majors both require students to consistently earn grades above "C" in order to remain in the major.
-Our rule, published in the Undergraduate Record, reads as follows: "Students who earn a grade of C- or lower in three courses in the department or who drop below a 2.500 GPA in the department are not allowed to continue as majors."
+The Government and Foreign Affairs majors both require students consistently to earn grades above "C" in order to remain in the major.
+Our rule, published in the Undergraduate Record, reads as follows: "Students who earn a grade of C– or lower in three courses in the department are not allowed to continue as majors."

 Twelve credits; three each in each of the four subfields of political science:

 We strongly encourage majors to take this distribution requirement by the end of their third year.

 Area Courses Requirement

 Students who have declared their majors prior to August 26, 2014 are required to take six credits in a pair of PLCP and/or PLIR courses that specializes in the same area of the world.
 Area courses may deal with all or part of Africa, Asia, Europe, Latin America, or the Middle East.
 Students who declared their major after August 26, 2014 are not subject to this requirement.